FIBA Intercontinental Cup: Top scorers

 Wlamir Marques holds the record for most points scored in a single game, when he scored 51 points in the 1965 test tournament.
 Dražen Petrović was top scorer of the tournament three times, a record.
 The players' nationalities in the following table are shown by national team.

 MVP award

 After each tournament, FIBA awards the Most valuable player award to the player that is deemed the most important to his team during the Intercontinental Cup.
 The first MVP award was given to Walt Szczerbiak Sr. of Real Madrid after he guided them to the 1977 title.
-The last winner is Bruno Fitipaldo of Lenovo Tenerife in 2023.
+The last winner is Dylan Osetkowski of Unicaja in 2024.

 Broadcasters

 All four games are streamed through FIBA's YouTube channel for free in the USA and the unsold markets with highlights available in all territories.
-The tournament is also streamed for free through both FIBA's Facebook and NBA G League's Twitch channel, as well as the FIBA-DAZN's subscription streaming service Livebasketball.TV.
+The tournament is also streamed for free through FIBA-DAZN's subscription streaming service Courtside 1891.